kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 Your Kaltura Partner ID, or PID, is a unique number identifying your Kaltura account.
 You can find your partnerId at any time by visiting the [Account Settings tab in the Kaltura Management Console](https://www.kaltura.com/index.php/kmc/kmc#account|overview).
-You will need to pass the pid paramemter everytime you authenticate with the Kaltura API, or connect with integrated apps.
+Remember that you will need to pass the PID paramemter every time you authenticate with the Kaltura API, or connect with integrated applications.

 ## Creating a Kaltura Session

 The Kaltura API is [stateless](https://en.wikipedia.org/wiki/Stateless_protocol), which means that every request made to the Kaltura API requires an authenticated session string to be passed along with your request.
-This is the Kaltura Session (aka KS), it identifies the Kaltura account and user for which the executed API action is to be executed.
-The KS can also specifiy various permissions and configurations such as dynamically setting the role of the user, time duration the session is good for and more.
+This is the Kaltura Session (aka KS), which identifies the Kaltura account and user for which the executed API action is to be executed.
+The KS can also specifiy various permissions and configurations, such as setting the role of the user dynamically, setting the time duration for the session, and more.
 You are expected to provide a generated KS with every API call you will make.

+### Methods for Creating a Kaltura Session
-### There are three methods for generating a Kaltura Session:
+There are three methods for generating a Kaltura Session:

 * Calling the [session.start action](https://developer.kaltura.com/api-docs/#/session.start).
 This method is recommended for scripts and applications that only you will have access to.
 * Calling [user.loginByLoginId action](https://developer.kaltura.com/api-docs/#/user.loginByLoginId).
 This method is recommended for managing registered users in Kaltura, and allowing users to login using email and password.
 When you login to the Kaltura Management Console, the KMC app calls the user.loginByLoginId action to authenticate you using your registered email and password.